 You can fix this problem by looking online or reaching out to the car manufacturer if they’re still in business.
 Print out a copy and stick it in the glove box.

 10. A Jug of Water

-Helping your teen get road ready can be an interesting process.
+Helping your a new driver get road ready can be an interesting process.
 Yet, you can’t let them hit the road without being prepared.
-With this handy list, you will know precisely what to put in the trunk after your teen obtains their first vehicle.
+With this handy list, you will know precisely what to put in the trunk after your loved one obtains their first vehicle.
 If they’re lucky, you might even buy some of these items for them!